Lefty-Squish/TestSite/README.md

 # TestSite
-My Test Site
 This is my test site

-I'm recreating our current website so I can learn how everything works
+I'm recreating our current website, so I can learn how everything works